Science Technology Engineering Mathematics (STEM) Teacher Academy

 Students will engage in a variety of educational endeavors, both at Rider University and in the community, immersing them in the Scientific and Engineering Practices, Core Disciplinary Ideas and Crosscutting Concepts that are central to the Next Generation Science Standards (NGSS).

-Students will conduct a multi-day carcass decomposition study that embodies principles of ecological succession and sustainability.
+Students will conduct a multi-day carcass decomposition study that embodies principles of ecological succession.

 Students will develop critical thinking skills as they identify, analyze and solve problems during a skeletal reconstruction exercise and skull identification lab.